Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \paragraph{Our Approach: Recursive Tensoring.}

 The initial idea behind our sketch is as follows.
-To apply our sketch $\Pi^p = Q^p T^p$ to $x^{\otimes p}$, for $x \in \mathbb{R}^d$, we first compute the sketches $T_{1} x, T_2 x, \ldots, T_p x$ for independent sketching matrices $T_1, \ldots, T_p \sim \tbase$ -- see the leaves of the sketching tree in Fig.~\ref{sketchingtree}.
-Note that we choose these sketches as {\sf CountSketch} or {\sf OSNAP} to ensure that the leaf sketches can be applied in time proportional to the number of nonzeros in the input data (in the case of OSNAP this is true up to polylogarithimic factors).
+To apply our sketch $\Pi^{p}$ to $x^{\otimes p}$, for $x \in \mathbb{R}^d$, we first compute the sketches $T_{1} x, T_2 x, \ldots, T_p x$ for independent sketching matrices $T_1, \ldots, T_p \sim \tbase$ -- see the leaves of the sketching tree in Fig.~\ref{sketchingtree}.
+Note that we choose these sketches as {\sf CountSketch} \cite{charikar2002finding} or {\sf OSNAP} \cite{nelson2013osnap} to ensure that the leaf sketches can be applied in time proportional to the number of nonzeros in the input data (in the case of OSNAP this is true up to polylogarithimic factors).

 Each of these is a standard sketching matrix mapping $d$-dimensional vectors to $m$-dimensional vectors for some common value of $m$.
 We refer the reader to the survey \cite{w14}.
-The next idea is to choose new sketching matrices $S^p_1, S^p_2, \dots, S^p_{p/2} \sim \sbase$, mapping $m^2$-dimensional vectors to $m$-dimensional vectors and apply $S^p_1$ to $(T_1 x) \otimes (T_2 x)$, as well as apply $S^p_2$ to $(T_3 x) \otimes (T_4 x)$, and so on, applying $S^p_{p/2}$ to $(T_{p-1} x) \otimes (T_p x)$.
+The next idea is to choose new sketching matrices $S_1, S_2, \dots, S_{p/2} \sim \sbase$, mapping $m^2$-dimensional vectors to $m$-dimensional vectors and apply $S_1$ to $(T_1 x) \otimes (T_2 x)$, as well as apply $S_2$ to $(T_3 x) \otimes (T_4 x)$, and so on, applying $S_{p/2}$ to $(T_{p-1} x) \otimes (T_p x)$.
 These sketches are denoted by $S_{base}$ -- see internal nodes of the sketching tree in Fig.~\ref{sketchingtree}.
-We note that in order to ensure efficiency of our construction (in particular, running time that depends only linearly on the statistical dimension $s_\lambda$) we must choose $S_{base}$ as a sketch that can be computed on tensored data without explicitly constructing the actual tensored input.
+We note that in order to ensure efficiency of our construction (in particular, running time that depends only linearly on the statistical dimension $s_\lambda$) we must choose $S_{base}$ as a sketch that can be computed on tensored data without explicitly constructing the actual tensored input, i.e., $S_{base}$ supports fast matrix vector product on tensor product of vectors.
 We use either {\sf TensorSketch} (for results that work with constant probability) and a new variant of the Subsampled Randomized Hadamard Transform {\sf SRHT} which supports fast multiplication for the tensoring of two vectors (for high probability bounds) -- we call the last sketch {\sf TensorSRHT}.

 At this point we have reduced our number of input vectors from $p$ to $p/2$, and the dimension is $m$, which will turn out to be roughly $s_{\lambda}$.
 We have made progress, as we now have fewer vectors each in roughly the same dimension we started with.
 After $\log_2 p$ levels in the tree we are left with a single output vector.